 Varicose veins have many possible causes, including:

-- Professions that require extended periods of sitting or standing
+- Professions that require long periods of sitting or standing

 - Trauma to the leg area

 Both men and women experience varicose veins; however, women seem to be at greater risk, this could be due to hormones, pregnancy and/or genetics.

 Other patients include those whose occupations involve standing on their feet all day e.g. tradesmen, truck drivers, hairdressers, retail staff and factory workers.
 These people will often have a higher risk of developing varicose veins.

 Left untreated, varicose veins do carry medical risks.
 If the “leak” in these veins is severe, over time it can cause inflammation to the surrounding skin.